raubee/Wild-West-City/README.md

 Build was tested on Visual studio 2019 and All is fine.
 After building, simply copy Qt dlls in Debug | Release folder

-Currently the projet version is 1.0 and there is no more update on roadmap 🙃 Maybe a vulkan adaptation one day...
+Currently the projet version is 1.0 and there is no more updates planned on the roadmap 🙃 Maybe a vulkan adaptation one day...

 Developers: <br>
-We were 4 people on this project.
+We were 4 people working on this project.
  - 2 developpers, Loïc and I
- - full artist Ouirich
+ - one full artist, Ouirich
  - one half artist and integrator, Vincent

 We were unskilled but we were passionated </br>